Frequently asked questions regarding setting up Arcana DKG validator nodes.

 Node crashed at startup with 'tx fees exceed the configured cap' error

 You will see this error if you are not using the latest DKG binary.
-After node crash, before restart, please make sure that there is no
+After the node crash, before restarting, please make sure that there is no

-dkg.sock file and you are using the latest DKG release before issuing the
+dkg.sock file and that you are using the latest DKG release before issuing the

 dkg start command.
-See restarting a node section in the validator documentation.
+See restarting a node section in the Arcana Auth Validator Onboarding Guide.

 After starting up, I see this.
 Is this an error?

 This is not an error.
 Your validator node is waiting and polling for the other nodes to start up and join in the DKG protocol.